jgbarah/evaluating-foss-projects/processes.md

 To avoid this problem, we define collections on periods.
 For example, all tickets opened during the first week of the year, and all tickets closed during the first week of the year.

+But periods are not "points on time", and therefore we have to be careful on how we define them.
+If they are too short, they are going to capture too many occasional effects, and periods are going to be difficult to compare.
+But if they are too large, they are going to miss seasonal effects, masked by the "mean behavior".

+If they are not homogeneous enough, they can be misleading.
+Consider for example two consecutive periods of 10 days each, but one capturing one weekend (Tuesday 7 to Friday 16), and the second one capturing two (Saturday 17 to Sunday 26).
+If processes are affected by lower activity during weekends, as is usually the case, the second period will appear less active when in fact maybe it is not, considering the seasonal effect of weekends.
+There are statistical tools that help with these effects, but a good selection of periods can minimize this effect.
+Days, weeks, months, quarters of years are usually good periods, when the granularity is good enough for the kind of process being analyzed.

+Another effect to have into account is which processes we consider as being included in the period collection.
+For example, if we are measuring opened versus closed tickets for a given month, say January 2015, we can consider processes closed during that month, or processes closed at any point in time, but opened during that month.
+The first definition provides information on how the project is performing during a month, in terms of finished work (processes closed) versus new work (processes opened).
+The second definition provides information about how much work that started that month was already completed.
+Both are interesting, but both are very different.

+Because of these reasons, it is important not only a careful selection of the period, and inclusion criteria for deciding the collections corresponding to the period.
+It is important as well to define carefully which processes are interesting to select, according to what is interesting to measure.

 ### Some remarks about performance in finishing processes

 In the end, when you are interested in performance in finishing processes, you should consider both the backlog and some statistics (usually the median or some quantile) of time-to-finish or time-open.
 The backlog will tell you about how much work is pending.
 The time-to-close about how long did it take to finish the processes.